 In Yazd and in many other provinces of Persia, I found that the distinguished behaviour of all the Afnán had won the admiration, wonder, and praise of all who knew them.
 The seeds sown and

 watered by the blood of martyrs had grown under the sunshine of the love of these illustrious relatives of the Báb.
-“They are perfect in everying,” people would say.
+“They are perfect in everything,” people would say.
 “What a pity that they are Bahá’ís.”

 When I was in Yazd, I lived in the house of Jináb-i-Afnán.
 During the summer, because of the intense heat, people would sleep on their roofs.
 Early one morning, when I descended from the roof, I found Afnán sitting immersed in thought.
 Because of the deep sadness on his face, I knew that something serious had happened.
 I did not dare to approach him, since I was still in my sleeping garment and not suitably dressed to attend the presence of such a venerable person.
 He withdrew, but sent a sealed envelope to me.
 When I opened it, I found the Tablet of ‘Abdu’l-Bahá announcing the ascension of Bahá’u’lláh.